nonzzz/vite-plugin-stylex/Q&A.md

 > What's manuallyControlCssOrder?

 - For example, css variables are defined in the entry css file but the order of stylex injection can't read them.
 So you can using this option to ensure the behavior.
 Full details see [remix-demo](./examples/remix-demo)

+> How can i work with RSC?

+- Like waku and etc. Currently like `waku`. you should declare `@stylex-dev.css` for server component.